ratatui/ratatui-website/src/introduction.md

 - does _not_ modify the state of your application
 - does _not_ dicate how you want to structure your application

-The `ratatui` crate is a library and not a framework.
-And the `ratatui` library provides widgets that allows a developer to imperatively declare what the view of your application should look like, and then allows a developer to draw those widgets efficiently to the terminal.
+**The `ratatui` crate is a library and not a framework.**

+The `ratatui` library provides widgets that allows a developer to imperatively declare what the view of your application should look like, and then allows a developer to draw those widgets efficiently to the terminal.

 For these reasons, `ratatui` can be highly flexible and customizable.
 And while this can be empowering, it also does put the onus on developers using `ratatui` to understand how to best